TrevStoke/Trainex/docs/preliminary_specification.md

 ###	Produce a Retraining Report

 The report lists all trainees who are now due (or overdue?) to be assigned to a training plan.

+#	Algorithm Notes

+##	Assigning a Trainee to a Plan

+When a trainee is assigned to a plan:

+-	If the trainee has a retrain reminder for the newly-assigned plan (retrain plan id), flag that reminder as 'retrain plan assigned'.

+##	Deassign a Trainee from a Plan

+Reminder: Normally, a trainee will become disassociated with a plan by completing it (as a result of an appropriate assessment).
+Deassigning a trainee from a plan should only occur when that trainee has been mistakenly assigned to a plan.

+When a trainee is deassigned from a plan:

+-	If the trainee has a retrain reminder for the newly-assigned plan (retrain plan id), flag that reminder as not 'retrain plan assigned'.

+##	Plan Completion

+When a plan is completed:

+-	Deassign the trainee from the plan by removing the appropriate 'trainees_plans' row.
+-	If the trainee has a retrain reminder for the just-completed plan (retrain plan id), remove it.
+-	If the trainee has a retrain reminder due to a previous completion of the just-completed plan (completed plan id), remove it.
+-	If the just-completed plan has non-NULL retrain interval and retrain plan id:
+	-	Create a retrain reminder for the trainee based upon the just-completed plan.

 #	Glossary of Terms